GotEmB/ArcGISWidgets/README.md

 #ArcGISWidgets

-Widgets created for ArcGISOnline using the ArcGIS JavaScript and REST API
+Widgets created using the ArcGIS JavaScript and REST API.

 ---

 ##Widgets
 * Classify Widget

----

-##Known Issues

-*None*
+* Georef Widget